ukashasohail/case-study_hacker-statistics/README.md

 ### Hacker stats just means any statistical analysis that relies heavily on simulation or re-sampling for inference.

+##### simulate this process lets say 1000  times and see how many times a person reaches 60 steps -> hacker statistics

 #### Here a condition is simulated that a person is walking up in a 100 floors building and a person is playing a game with his friend

 ##### Game conditions are as follows: